 The samples were cut from each plot.
 The soil from roots was washed and cleaned using running water.
 The water was dried from the plants.
 Then the samples were weighted and fresh weight was recorded.

 Then the same samples were kept in sun for 2-3 days for drying before keeping them in hot air oven.
-After sun drying, the plants were kept in the oven for drying the moisture completely.
-It was kept in oven for a day with the temperature of 600C.
+After sun drying, the plants were kept in oven for a day with the temperature of 600C.
 After complete drying of the plants, the plants were weighted for their dry weight.
 The recordings were recorded as dry weight.

 Crop growth rate (g plant-1 day-1)